 Preparing for the future

-While we hope to send our kids off into the world fully equipped to handle whatever financial challenge comes at them, the reality is there’s not enough time (or willingness on our kids part) to cover everything.
+While we hope to send our kids off into the world fully-equipped to handle whatever financial challenge comes at them, the reality is there’s not enough time to cover everything.

 In plain and simple language, Kobliner covers the basics of banking, debt, investing, insurance, taxes, and home mortgages.
 The book serves as a great guide to recent graduates who may still need simple guidance on complex topics.
 There’s even a chapter called “Crib Notes: a cheat sheet for time-pressed readers who need help now”.